[Major revision–posted 12/4/18 (replaces 9/25/15 edition)]

-REVIEW: This OP will be reviewed in June of odd-numbered years by the Vice President for Administration and Finance and Chief Financial Officer with substantive revisions forwarded to the President.
+REVIEW: This OP will be reviewed in June of even-numbered years by the Vice President for Administration & Finance and Chief Financial Officer with substantive revisions forwarded to the President.

 a.
 The Legislature, in Chapters 109, 110, and in Section 51.352 of the Texas Education Code, delegates to the Board of Regents of the Texas Tech University System (TTUS) the power and authority to govern, control, and direct the policies of Texas Tech University (TTU).

 b.
 Section 109.23 of the Texas Education Code requires the Board of Regents to "provide a chief executive officer, who shall devote his/her attention to the executive management of the university and who shall be directly accountable to the board for the conduct of the university.
 The board, when required by law to be the governing body of any other state educational institution or facility, shall also direct the chief executive officer to be directly responsible for the executive management of that other institution or facility."

 c.
 Section 02.04, Regents' Rules, provides that "the president of each component institution of the TTUS is the chief executive officer of that institution and reports to and is responsible to the chancellor; but the component institution president shall have access to the board, and the board shall have access to the component institution president. "

 d.
 It is the policy of the President to delegate specified authority to selected administrators in order to facilitate the management of the university while retaining the responsibility and accountability vested in the President.